nachocaru/xaprb.com/content/blog/2007-04-26-mysql-conference-and-expo-2007-day-3.md

 There were again three keynotes this morning.
 Eben Moglen delivered a fantastic, thought-provoking speech with which I mostly agreed.
 I was working on [innotop][3] during the others, though I was in the room.

-Lunch was&#8230; I forgot to write it down.
+Lunch was...
+I forgot to write it down.
 A salad and mixed vegetables, a roll, tomatoes that I had to cut.
 I don't know.
 I was trying to meet some folks in the exhibit hall and it's all a blur now.

 ### [NitroEDB for MySQL Storage Engine][4]